25 Trajectory Analysis

 Figure 25.2: A more thorough application of trajMap, this time coloured by PM concentrations.

-There is a control option in trajMap() which allows for a layer control menu to be generated.
+There is a type option in trajMap() which allows for a layer control menu to be generated.
 This might be useful if you have a lot of trajectory paths and want to let users reduce the clutter.
 It also pairs nicely with clustered trajectories returned by openair::trajCluster().
 An example of this is given below, in Figure 25.3.

 clustdata <- openair::trajCluster(traj_data)